Analyzing Functional Data with a Mixture of Covariance Structures Using a Curve-Based Sampling Scheme: Curve-Based Sampling Scheme for Updating Hidden States

-\begin{remark} The ensemble MCMC (EnMCMC) algorithm is a method related to the multiple try Metropolis to provide a better exploration of the sample space.
+Therefore, for $s=1,\cdots, S$, the probability of accepting a new sample $\vesup{z}{\ast}\sim \mathcal{Q}(\ve{z})$ given the previous sample $\vesub{z}{(s-1)}$ is $\min\left\{ 1, \frac{\mathcal{P}\big(\vesup{z}{\ast}\big)\mathcal{Q}\big(\vesub{z}{(s-1)}\big)}{\mathcal{P}\big(\vesub{z}{(s-1)}\big)\mathcal{Q}\big(\vesup{z}{\ast}\big)} \right\}.$ The chain converges to the target distribution as $S\rightarrow +\infty$.
+To reduce the correlations among the samples in $\ve{Z}$, we could select a subset from $\{1,\cdots, S\}$, which is denoted as $\mathcal{S}$ with size $\mathbb{S} \ll S$.
+In practice, parallel processing can be used. \begin{remark} {The proposal set size $\mathbb{S}$ determines the number of candidate state sequences generated in the curve-based sampling scheme and thus affects the trade-off between computational efficiency and sampling performance.
+In practice, we find that even relatively small values of $\mathbb{S}$ are sufficient to ensure stable performance.
+As demonstrated in the simulation studies, the results obtained with $\mathbb{S}=10$ and $\mathbb{S}=20$ are very similar in terms of state classification accuracy and model fitting.
+Therefore, selecting $\mathbb{S}$ in a moderate range (e.g., $\mathbb{S}=10–20$) typically provides a good balance between computational efficiency and sampling effectiveness.} \end{remark} \begin{remark} The ensemble MCMC (EnMCMC) algorithm is a method related to the multiple try Metropolis to provide a better exploration of the sample space.
 The main idea involves considering various potential candidates at each iteration and larger jumps are facilitated.
-When the ensemble size is large enough, the probability of accepting a new sample approaches $1$ and the correlation among the generated state vanishes \citep{liu2001monte}.
-The details of the algorithm and the simulation comparisons are presented in Appendix \ref{SM-sec:EnMCMC} of the supplementary materials.
+When the ensemble size is large enough, the probability of accepting a new sample approaches $1$ and the correlation among the generated state vanishes \citep{liu2000multiple}.
+The details of the algorithm and the simulation comparisons are presented in Appendix \ref{SM-sec:EnMCMC}.
 Our curve-based sampling scheme yields nearly identical results to EnMCMC requiring less computational time.
 This is probably because we updated both $\ve{g}(t)$ and $\ve{z}$ in our algorithm. \end{remark}